arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_load.md

 @HINTS
 {% hint 'warning' %}
+The load function is deprecated from version 3.8.0 onwards and is a no-op from version 3.9.0 onwards.
+It should no longer be used, as it may be removed in a future version of ArangoDB.
+{% endhint %}

+{% hint 'warning' %}
 Accessing collections by their numeric ID is deprecated from version 3.4.0 on.
 You should reference them via their names instead.
 {% endhint %}